 It called of a peculiar voice, which looking around was nowhere to be found.

 I had thought a thousand times before throughout the ages that I had caught sight of the face of familiarity in the crowd; I had many times met eyes of affinity, or a foreign voice so intrinsically amicable, but never would permit myself to believe in the silly tales of fantastically wishful fates.

 Had she died and lived in the number and manners as I had?
-Was this the past, present, that yet to pass, or a projection of the uncontrolled, loneliest fragment of my imagination?
+Was this the past, present, that yet to come; or simply a projection of the uncontrolled, loneliest fragment of my imagination?
 My throat began to tighten, my jaw tensed, and a wave of tormented grief washed over me; bringing with it a single drop of salt from my eyes.
 I had always spent my time running from the past- I couldn’t live there anymore.
-I couldn’t sleep away the today’s any longer.
+I couldn’t sleep away the todays any longer.
 Everything she and those 13 years brought with them- that they undyingly carried of meaning- was dead, was it not?

 I was dead.

 I looked back at her, with new eyes to discern.
 I remembered how the sun had always found her copper tresses, but she would always find the most torrential deluge.
 I remembered the scars that decorated her chest; I could see that they had extended their grip about her.
-I remembered when we had once thought that something in the universe was finally on our side and the tentatively silly Magic that kept us always looking for it.
+I remembered when we had once thought that something in the universe was finally on our side and in the tentatively silly Magic that kept us always looking for it.

 Yet that was all before;

 I again surveyed the scarred vine running alongside her neck.